Ticks on horses

 What happens in the tick life cycle?

-This tick is classed as a three host tick, which means that it has to go through 3 different life stages:- larvae, nymph and adult, feeding off three different hosts, and these may not all be the same species.
+The cattle tick is classed as a three-host tick, meaning it has to go through 3 different life stages:- larvae, nymph and adult, feeding off three different hosts, and these may not all be the same species.

-The female tick lays her eggs which will attach to vegetation, they hatch into larvae, travel to the tips of vegetation and when an animal or host is passing they will attach themselves to it, this is where they begin their first stage of growth and will feed here till they fall off, back on to the pasture to turn into the next stage, a nymph.
+- Larvae - The female tick lays eggs which will attach to vegetation.
+They hatch into larvae, travel to the tips of vegetation, and when an animal or host passes, they will attach themselves to it.
+The tick will then begin its first stage of growth and will feed here till they fall off, back onto the pasture to turn into the next stage, a nymph.

-What you can do to help?
+What can you do to help?

 You can remove the tick to reduce its effects on your horse.

 - Using fine-tipped tweezers or your hands, grab the tick as close to the mouth as possible.

 - Do not grab around its swollen body, as you could squeeze blood back into the animal, which could be infected.

 - Pull the tick straight out gently until its mouth lets go.
 Do not twist or yank the tick as it may break off, leaving part of the mouth or head still attached and could lead to further complications such as infection.

 In Natural Pets Agripathic range of remedies, we have a homeopathic blend for ticks and lice.
 T & L is designed for horses' external parasite complaints from ticks and lice.
 It can be individually feed or trough treated and is a popular remedy, especially in summer.
 Not only can you give it to your horse, but all your animal - cattle, sheep, cats, dogs and chickens.